 Commitment transforms our talk

-Commitment translates powerfully into our marriages through our talk.
-Dave and Michelle live on the west coast where Dave serves as discipleship coordinator at a Christian college and Michelle recently left a pastoral role to take care of Jonas, their first-born.
+Commitment translates powerfully into our marriages through our words.
+Dave and Michelle live on the West Coast where Dave serves as discipleship coordinator at a Christian college and Michelle recently left a pastoral role to take care of Jonas, their first-born.
 Here's an example of what their commitment to each other looks like:

 “I woke up at 5 a.m. and spent time with Jonas who was crying so Michelle could get an hour of peaceful sleep.
 I gave her a call from the office half way through the day.
-She e-mailed me and told me she appreciated my help around the house.”
+She e-mailed me and told me she appreciated my involvement in household responsibilities.”

 Dave and Michelle’s manner reflects a tall stack of married couple research.
 Committed couples tend be more emotionally supportive than uncommitted ones.
 They know when their spouse is hurt, or crabby, or elated, and they validate those feelings as genuine and legitimate.
 Unsupportive spouses challenge their mate’s feelings with statements such as “You shouldn’t feel that way,” or “Quit feeling sorry for yourself.”

 People who are committed also share their thoughts deeply.
 They go beyond the weather and sports to describe what they're thinking, feeling, dreaming, and planning.
 However, couples who believe that their spouses should be able to read their minds (i.e., know what they are thinking without having to tell them) struggle relationally.

 Committed Couples Enjoy “Expressive Interaction”

 Their behavior shows affection, empathy, and the kind of warmth toward each other that translates into feelings of companionship, sexual responsiveness, and support.
 In other words, committed partners engage.
 They put down the paper, turn off the TV, offer “two-eye attention” and connect with their spouse.